 Scant 6 Tbsp Pectin (I used Ball Classic Pectin)

 Should fill 9- 10 half pint mason jars.

-Sterilize jars in oven.
+Sterilize jars in oven (see note below).
 Boil lids for 5 minutes and remove from heat.
 Create a water bath by filling a large stock pot halfway with water and bring to a boil.
 Turn down to a simmer.